ahmadhmirza/TelegramCLI/README.md

-# TelegramCLI
+# TelegramClientCli
-Python interface to telegram using the Telethon library.
+Python based client for interacting with the messaging app Telegram using Telethon library.